 A cerebral and socially conscious linebacker who fought for workers' rights as fiercely as he played to win a Super Bowl with New Orleans.

-Scott Fujita's NFL narrative stretches far beyond the gridiron.
-The son of a Japanese-American father, he carved out an 11-year career as a versatile and intelligent linebacker, known for his preparation and leadership.
-Drafted by Kansas City, he found his deepest connection with the New Orleans Saints, joining in 2006.
+Scott Fujita, born in 1979, carved out an 11-year NFL career as a versatile and intelligent linebacker.
+The son of a Japanese-American father, he was drafted by Kansas City but found his deepest connection with the New Orleans Saints, joining in 2006.
 He became a defensive captain and a pillar in the community, embodying the city's resilience post-Hurricane Katrina.
 His pivotal role in the Saints' 2009 Super Bowl victory was a career zenith.
-Yet, Fujita was equally defined by his voice off the field.
-He was an outspoken advocate for LGBTQ+ rights in sports, a forceful plaintiff in the NFL's concussion litigation, and a dedicated union representative who fought for player safety and benefits.
-His post-football life in media and commentary continues this thread, framing him as an athlete who understood his platform and used it to challenge the status quo of professional sports.
+Fujita was equally defined by his voice off the field.
+He advocated for LGBTQ+ rights in sports, served as a forceful plaintiff in the NFL's concussion litigation, and fought for player safety and benefits as a union representative.
+His post-football life in media and commentary continues this thread, framing him as an athlete who used his platform to challenge the status quo of professional sports.

 1965–1980